Peristyle: In Roman architecture

-In rural settings, a wealthy Roman could surround a villa with terraced gardens; within the city, Romans created their gardens inside the domus.
-The peristylium was an open courtyard within the house; the columns or square pillars surrounding the garden supported a shady roofed portico whose inner walls were often embellished with elaborate wall paintings of landscapes and trompe-l'œil architecture.
+In rural settings, a wealthy Roman could surround a villa with terraced gardens but often included a peristyle with the design; in a domus in the city, Romans often used peristyle to create a garden or open space within the house.
+The columns or square pillars surrounding the garden supported a shady roofed portico whose inner walls were often embellished with elaborate wall paintings of landscapes and trompe-l'œil architecture.
 Sometimes the lararium, a shrine for the Lares, the gods of the household, was located in this portico, or it might be found in the atrium.

 The courtyard might contain flowers and shrubs, fountains, benches, sculptures and even fish ponds.
-Romans devoted as large a space to the peristyle as site constraints permitted; in the grandest development of the urban peristyle house, as it evolved in Roman North Africa, often even one range of the portico was eliminated for a larger open space.
+Romans devoted as large a space to the peristyle as site constraints permitted.
+In the grandest development of the urban peristyle house, as it evolved in Roman North Africa, often one part of the portico was eliminated for a larger open space.